What is a Corporate Account: How it Works, Benefits & Tips

 Always speak to the bank about the documents required to set up a new corporate account.
 Failure to submit relevant documents can result in the bank rejecting your account opening application.

-Operating corporate bank accounts throw up unique challenges you may not encounter otherwise during banking operations.
+Operating corporate bank accounts throws up unique challenges you may not encounter otherwise during banking operations.
 This is especially true if you are only used to operating a personal bank account.

 Here are a few things company account holders should keep in mind for managing their accounts without glitches:

 Most banks offer a range of benefits to incentivize customers to open company accounts.
-These include higher interest rates, cash bonuses for preliminary deposits, and waiving maintenance fees for the first year, etc.
+These banking services include higher interest rates, cash bonuses for preliminary deposits, and waiving maintenance fees for the first year, etc. Free or low-cost electronic transactions and higher interest rates on business revenues will be an advantage.

-Ask each bank about their introductory offers to make an informed choice.
+To make an informed choice, ask each bank about their introductory offers to a corporate account.

-Ideally, you should open corporate accounts with financial institutions that insure the deposits.
-If the bank shuts down its business, you don’t risk losing all your hard-earned money.
+Before you open a corporate account, check that the bank is secure and insured for all deposit types.
+Ideally, you should open corporate accounts with financial institutions with a secure banking system with insurance and fund protection.
+If the bank shuts down its business, you don't risk losing all your hard-earned money.

 In some countries, deposit insurance is mandatory for banks and financial institutions.
 For example, all licensed banks in Hong Kong offer insurance protection of up to HKD 500,000 per depositor.